deepr41/budget_bot/README.md

 ## Acknowledgements

-- We would like to express our gratitude 🙏🏻 and a big thank you 😇 to Prof. Dr. Timothy Menzie for giving us the opportunity to get into the shoes of software building and learning new skills and development process throught the project building.
+- We extend our heartfelt gratitude to Prof. Dr. Timothy Menzie for affording us the invaluable opportunity to delve into the realm of software building, fostering new skills, and navigating the development process throughout the project.

-- A big thank you 😊 to the Teaching Assistants for their support.
+- A warm and appreciative thank you is extended to the Teaching Assistants for their unwavering support.

-- Thank you to the previous team 😊 for a thorough ReadMe and deatiled documentation.[MyDollarBot](https://github.com/sak007/MyDollarBot-BOTGo)
+- Our sincere thanks are also extended to the [previous team](https://github.com/aditikilledar/dollar_bot_SE23) for providing a comprehensive ReadMe and detailed documentation, which has proven instrumental in our understanding and progress 😊.

-- Thank you to the ⭐️[Telegram bot](https://github.com/python-telegram-bot/python-telegram-bot)
+- Lastly, a special acknowledgment goes to the Telegram bot, accessible at [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot), for its major contribution to our project.